SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Menus/Menus.md

 		yourself
 ```

-`self newMenuBar` creates a new `SpMenuBarPresenter` instance.
+The expression `self newMenuBar` creates a new `SpMenuBarPresenter` instance.
 We add three items to it.
 These items are the main menu items of the menubar.
 We configure each one with their name and their submenu.

+### Implementing message menu commands

 In this chapter, we will implement the commands of the "Message" menu.

-The two other menus are included only to show you multiple menus in the menubar.
-Let's define the three methods for the three menus.
+The two other menus, "View" and "Format"  are included only to show you multiple menus in the menubar.
+But the method `viewMenu` and  `formatMenu` are basically empty and doing nothing besides creating empty menus.
 We start with the menus that we will not implement.
 They are short.

 ```
 MailClientPresenter >> viewMenu
+	"Empty placeholder Not defined in this chapter"
 	^ self newMenu
 			addItem: [ :item | item name: 'Show CC field' ];
 			addItem: [ :item | item name: 'Show BCC field' ];
 			yourself
 ```

 ```
 MailClientPresenter >> formatMenu
+	"Empty placeHolder.
+Not defined in this chapter"
 	^ self newMenu
 			addItem: [ :item | item name: 'Plain text' ];
 			addItem: [ :item | item name: 'Rich text' ];
 			yourself
 ```

+Now we are ready to focus on the "Message" menu commands.
 We will implement all commands of the "Message" menu.
 That requires some code:

 ```